+The key audit matter

 Management exercises significant judgements in the definition of default, period selected in assessing historical loss rates and the selection of forward-looking information.
 The determination of the expected credit loss is therefore considered as a key audit matter for the Group based on the level of complexity and significant management judgement involved.

 The basis of the provisions and critical judgements relating to the calculation of the impairment provisions are summarised in notes 3(c) and 29(ii) in the notes to the financial statements.

+The gross trade receivables and related impairment provisions are disclosed in note 29(ii) to the consolidated and separate financial statements.

+This is considered a key audit matter in the consolidated and separate financial statements.

+How the matter was addressed in our audit

 We recomputed the impairment loss allowance based on the verified inputs and assumptions used by management.

 We tested the subsequent receipts from selected debtors to assess the recoverability of receivables at the end of the year.

-We checked the appropriateness of disclosures made in the financial statements.
-The key audit matter How the matter was addressed in our audit The gross trade receivables and related impairment provisions are disclosed in note 29(ii) to the consolidated and separate financial statements.
-This is considered a key audit matter in the consolidated and separate financial statements. the definition of default, period selected in assessing historical loss rates and the selection of forward-looking information.
-The determination of the expected credit loss is therefore considered as a key audit matter for the Group based on the level of complexity and significant management judgement involved.
-The basis of the provisions and critical judgements relating to the calculation of the impairment provisions are summarised in notes 3(c) and 29(ii) in the notes to the financial statements.
-The gross trade receivables and related impairment provisions are disclosed in note 29(ii) to the consolidated and separate financial statements.
-This is considered a key audit matter in the consolidated on the verified inputs and assumptions used by management.
-We tested the subsequent receipts from selected debtors to assess the recoverability of receivables at the end of the year.
-We checked the appropriateness of disclosures made in
+We checked the appropriateness of disclosures made in the financial statements for impairment loss allowances.